Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Nupentin/Nupentin Tabs.
+Immediately telephone your doctor or Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Nupentin/Nupentin Tabs.

 While you are taking Nupentin/Nupentin Tabs

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Nupentin/Nupentin Tabs.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking Nupentin/Nupentin Tabs.